 Though you can save money by boosting your points in these areas, I think you can get similar savings elsewhere – meaning you should boost your points on the more valuable discounts listed above.

-Though you can get triple value on points to spend at Hotels.com and Hilton, you’re locked in to booking with them and I think you’re better off searching for the lowest prices elsewhere.
+It’s similar with converting your Clubcard vouchers to spend on hotels.
+Though you can get triple value on points to spend at Hotels.com, Novatel and Hilton, you’re locked into booking direct with those websites, which might not offer the best rates available.
+I think you’re better off searching for the lowest prices elsewhere, and then using your points at one of the options above.